tasks/docs/docs/sync_decsync.md

 responsible for synchronizing the DecSync directory with other devices.
 One solution is to use [Syncthing](https://syncthing.net/)

-Your DecSync lists will automatically appear in Tasks after setting up DecSync CC
+Your DecSync lists will automatically appear in Tasks.org after setting up DecSync CC

 You can read more about DecSync at